pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. Edit the redirects to increment version numbers throughout.
 For example, increment `2-6` to `2-7` where it appears.

+1. Open `docs-book-pivotalcf/config/template_variables.yml`.

+1. Change `current_major_version` and `v_major_version` to the new version.

+1. Open `docs-book-pivotalcf/master_middleman/source/subnavs/pcf-subnav.erb`.

-1. Change all the links in the subnav file to the new version.
+1. Change the link titles in the subnav file that reference a PCF version to the new version.

 1. Commit and push changes.

 ## Step Three: Push New CF Apps

 To build and push the staging and production sites for the new `master` branch, do the following:

+1. Make sure you have the latest Fly binary pack in `concourse-scripts-docs/bin/fly`.

 1. Run `bundle exec bookbinder bind remote` from the `master` branch of `docs-book-pivotalcf` to create a new app.